langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 Human-in-the-loop patterns are crucial when full automation isn't feasible or desirable.
 Learn more in our [human-in-the-loop guide](./human_in_the_loop.md).

-## Parallelization

-Parallel processing is vital for efficient multi-agent systems and complex tasks.
-LangGraph supports parallelization through its [Send](./low_level.md#send) API, enabling:

-- Concurrent processing of multiple states
-- Implementation of map-reduce-like operations
-- Efficient handling of independent subtasks

-For practical implementation, see our [map-reduce tutorial](../how-tos/map-reduce.ipynb).

 ## Sub-graphs

 Sub-graphs are essential for managing complex agent architectures, particularly in multi-agent systems.
 They allow: